Checkpoint Docs

 Confidence Distribution

-Use the confidence distribution to choose your enforcement threshold.
-Start by logging everything, then set your block threshold based on where the clusters fall.
+Use this distribution to choose your enforcement threshold.
+Start by logging everything, then set your block threshold once you can see where real traffic falls.

 Policy Tuning Workflow